Renyu-Liu/riichi-mahjong-calculator/README.md

     cargo run
 ```

-Note: Wait approx. 5 seconds for the program to launch.
-The program may freeze for a while when preloading images.
+Note: Wait a couple of seconds for the program to prepare.

 ## User Manual